waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_2.md

 end
 ```

 This code is straighforward enough.
 However, we already have a problem.
 Our User model doesn't know anything about the password, so our test still fails.
-Let's extend our User class.
+* :exclamation: Let's extend our User class.

 ```ruby
 # bcrypt will generate the password hash